 Employee assistance programme

-We are currently looking to recruit a Care Support Assistant to work within Adult Residential Services in Sunderland.
+We are currently looking to recruit a number of Residential Child Carers to work within Children’s Residential Services in Newton Aycliffe.

 In return we offer excellent terms and conditions.
 Joining our NEAS family will mean:

-For almost 40 years we’ve led the way in providing autism-specific care and education for children, young people and adults across the North-east of England.
+For more than 40 years we’ve led the way in providing autism-specific care and education for children, young people, and adults across the North-East of England.

 Please see job description and person specification listed under “documents” at the top of this page.
 Please use these in completing your application.

 The Society is a Disability Confident Employer which means we guarantee to interview all applicants with a disability who meet the minimum criteria for this job vacancy.

 Interviews to be held week commencing 28 June 2021.

 Apply For This Job